 Ta-Nehisi Coates is both the author and the main character of the book, which is written in the first person and addresses Coates’ son, Samori.
-Born to Paul Coates and Cheryl Waters in 1975… (read full character analysis)
+Born to Paul Coates and Cheryl Waters in 1975… read analysis of Ta-Nehisi Coates

 Samori is the son of Ta-Nehisi Coates and Kenyatta Matthews, and is 15 years old at the time the book is written.
-The book is addressed to him, and although he does not play… (read full character analysis)
+The book is addressed to him, and although he does not play… read analysis of Samori Coates

 Kenyatta is the partner of Ta-Nehisi Coates and mother of Samori.
 She and Coates meet at Howard University.
-Coates mentions that Kenyatta grew up in a majority white neighborhood and that for this… (read full character analysis)
+Coates mentions that Kenyatta grew up in a majority white neighborhood and that for this… read analysis of Kenyatta Matthews

 Prince Jones is a classmate of Ta-Nehisi and Kenyatta at Howard.
 The son of Dr. Mabel Jones, he attends private schools as a boy and excels at his studies.
-At Howard, he is… (read full character analysis)
+At Howard, he is… read analysis of Prince Jones

 Paul is Ta-Nehisi’s father.
 Formerly a local captain of the Black Panther Party, Paul also spent time working as a research librarian at Howard University.
 He is a strict father who beat Ta-Nehisi, but also inspired his early intellectual development.